gazebosim/gz-physics/tutorials/10_contact_slip_friction.md

 ## Friction simulation

-### Assumptions for mathematical model of friction
+### Principled assumptions for mathematical model of friction

 - Friction causes a force `F_f` to act in the contact tangent plane that opposes the slip velocity `v_s`.